 An interpreter is just a program.
-As input, it takes a specification of a pro-interpreter gram in some language.
+As input, it takes a specification of a program in interpreter some language.
 As output, it produces the output of the input program.
 Implementing an interpreter further blurs the line between data and programs, that we first crossed in Chapter 3 by passing procedures as parameters and returning new procedures as results.
 Programs are just data input for the interpreter program.
 The interpreter determines the meaning of the program.